lucidworks/streams/projects/sockitter/README.md

 Using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG) plugin for Solr, this application adds semantic graph capabilities and image indexing to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/), allowing it to do real-time traversal and ranking of data relationships on Twitter through user accounts, tags, text and image content.

-*Note: This deployment works within the trial license of Fusion, which itself is based off Solr.
-Lucidworks is one of the largest commiters to the Solr project.*

 As Fusion monitors Twitter, searches may be conducted for content similarities between disparate types of Twitter conversations.
 A white paper covering the technology behind SKG is located on [arXiv.org](https://arxiv.org/abs/1609.00464).
 Examples queries showing off SKG's capabilities are [shown below](https://github.com/lucidworks/streams/tree/master/projects/sockitter#searching-twitter-data).

 The Sockitter application demos several Fusion features including: